 Anyone with a sore throat or upper respiratory infection has a slight chance of developing Lemierre's syndrome.
 Several cases of Lemierre's Syndrome have occurred in people with strep throat or mono.

 Lemierre's syndrome can affect a person at any age.
-However, people under 30 years old account for most cases and are more likely to develop the disease than older adults.
+However,

 A person diagnosed with Lemierre's syndrome may be otherwise healthy with no history of health problems.